AllstaRawR/FILFY/README.md

 #### Switching to ENB

 1. ENB is now bundled with FILFY.
 You can go into the `Optional (Default Off)` section of installed mods in MO2 and enable the plugins marked ENB.
+This will automatically disable `Community Shaders`.
-2. You will need to disable the plugins for `Community Shaders - Skyrim Upscaler - ...`, otherwise your game will show a black screen at launch, as the Nexus version of the `Skyrim Upscaler` does not support ENB.
+2. You will need to ensure that the `Skyrim Upscaler` is `OFF` in the menu, or disable the plugins for `Community Shaders - Skyrim Upscaler - ...`, otherwise your game will show a black screen at launch, as the Nexus version of the `Skyrim Upscaler` does not support ENB.

 <img src="https://github.com/AllstaRawR/FILFY/assets/164591926/d1d2e1d4-e0a2-423b-abb9-b562e0cd524e" width="50%"></img>
 <img src="https://github.com/AllstaRawR/FILFY/assets/164591926/e6ed9d04-8c61-448b-a61a-3e8aa3f7a6ea" width="40%"></img>